The story...

 "Get out a piece of paper and write down everything on your mind.
 Write down anxieties, distractions, expectations of the evening, plans for tomorrow, and anything else consuming your thoughts.
 Getting our mind-clutter out and onto the page frees us to focus on one another."

 The only church in town will focus on the reality of God's will and presence in creation, history, the "now," our lives, and the future too.
-If God wills something to be done then it will be done.
+If God wills something to be done then it'll be done.
 Yet, if He is going to work His will out through us, we must be obedient and aligned with Him and His will.
 That's where I want to be.

 Just for today...